 I have a video for you to watch to learn the border:

-Row 1: Starting in the 3rd chain from the hook, work one HDC.
-Continue working one HDC in each chain space.
+Row 1: Starting in the 3rd chain from the hook, work 1 HDC.
+Continue working 1 HDC in each chain space.
 CH 2 and turn.
 (101 HDC)

-Row 22-49: Going forward each row will increase with pink stitches by one.
-Pull through with pink one stitch sooner so you can work a HDC on either side of the stitch in the row below.
+Rows 22 – 49: Going forward each row will increase with pink stitches by one.
+Pull through with pink one stitch sooner so you can work a WHDC on either side of the stitch in the row below.
 I carried the white yarn through the rows so I could switch and use it on the other side of the heart.
 But, if you do not like that look, feel free to cut the yarn and work with two balls going forward, one on each side of the heart.
+Place DC5TOG Bobbles wherever you like to make scattered polka dots in the middle of the heart.

 Row 50: This is the row where you will find the center of the pink stitches, and switch to one white.